Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Regularity conditions of the gauge field at the horizon

 \section{Regularity conditions of the gauge field at the horizon}

 If the guage field $A_\mu$ has non-zero $A_t$ at the horizon, it becomes singular at the horizon.
-It can be easily seen by taking the wick rotation and by considering the Polyakov loop wrapping on the time circle.
+It can be easily seen by making a Wick rotation and by considering the Polyakov loop wrapping on the time circle.
 Although the horizon is a point in the imaginary (euclidean) time, it becomes two surfaces, future and past horizon in real time.
-In this section, we show that the singularity appears only in the past horizon even for $A_t\neq0$, if we take the Eddington-Finkelstein coordinates.
-Here, we focus on the near horizon region and discuss about the regularity of the gauge field at the horizon.
+In this section, we show that the singularity appears only in the past horizon even for $A_t\neq 0$, if we use the Eddington-Finkelstein coordinates.
+Here, we focus on the near-horizon region and discuss the regularity of the gauge field at the horizon.

 In the near horizon region, the metric of the non-extremal black holes is universally given by the Rindler space;